Tap/Click ‘find listings’ for a detailed search – or just have a browse.

-This is the last remaining galleried coaching inn in London.
-The current building dates from the 17th century, but there has apparently been an inn on the site since medieval times.
+The George, Borough High Street, is the last remaining galleried coaching inn in London.
+There were once many such inns in the area, catering for travellers on their way south from the City, or heading north and pausing before crossing London Bridge.
+They included the famous Tabard, where Chaucer's pilgrims met, which used to stand just south of the George.
+By Dickens' times, the number of such inns had been reduced to half a dozen.
+The current George Inn building dates from the 17th century, but there has apparently been an inn on the site since medieval times.
 And it serves a good pint.
 The property is owned by the National Trust, leased to a tenant.

 Hardraw Force, England's highest unbroken waterfall above ground, can only be visited via the Green Dragon Inn in Hardraw, where you will need to pay a small fee.
 It is worth the effort if you're in the area, but don't expect Niagara Falls.
 Take stout footwear.
 The pub is highly tempting.

 A tavern since 1695, the Lamb & Flag is owned by St John's College and was voted Oxford's best pub by CAMRA members in 2016.
 It has some association with JRR Tolkien and CS Lewis and was apparently where Thomas Hardy wrote most of his last novel, Jude the Obscure.